 For this elopement, we woke up around 2am to head to the trailhead and meet up with MJ and Sam.
 The plan was to summit Algonquin before sunrise, so they could read their personal vows to each other as the sun broke the horizon.
 We made it to the top with about 40 minutes to spare, giving them enough time to change in our pop-up changing tent.

-When we reached the trailhead, we parted ways so MJ and Sam could freshen up and get ready for the rest of their day, while we took a 2-hour nap.
+When we reached the trailhead, we parted ways for a couple hours so MJ and Sam could freshen up and get ready for the rest of their day.

 In the early afternoon, we met up with MJ, Sam, and about a dozen of their family members for a small “official” ceremony by Mirror Lake in Lake Placid, NY.
 Following the ceremony, we did family photos and a few more portraits of just the two of them (including some on a rowboat that were so unique!).